at-tran/todo-mvc-re-natal/README.md

 ## Generating an APK

-Follow the process outlined in the [re-natal documentation](https://github.com/drapanjanas/re-natal#prod-build) on running a "prod" build.
+Follow the process outlined in the [re-natal documentation](https://github.com/drapanjanas/re-natal#production-build) on running a production build.

 ## License